Rendika7/Support-Vector-Machine-Algorithm/README.md

-# Support-Vector-Machine Algorithm for Titanic Data Prediction
+# Support-Vector-Machine Algorithm for Titanic Data Prediction2
 This repository is a simple Python implementation of SVM using Sklearn

 - [ ] Linear SVM for 2 classes